runtimeverification/haskell-backend/docs/hooks.md

 Depends on `BOOL`.

-The sorts of keys and values is arbitrary, but must be consistent between symbol declarations.
+The sorts of keys and values are arbitrary, but must be consistent between symbol declarations.
 The sort consistency of hooked symbols is *not* checked.
 The key and value sorts are referred to as `Key{}` and `Value{}` respectively below.